Secondary

 Assistant Headteacher Key Stage 4

-Key Stage 3 Years 7-9 Key Stage 4 Years 10-11 Teachers Secondary Team Parent Handbook 2024 Welcome Note As the Head of Secondary, I am proud in being involved in leading such a wonderful school, a school which has achieved so many things already and
+Key Stage 3 Options Booklet Key Stage 4 & 5 Options Booklet Teachers Secondary Team Parent Handbook 2024/2025 Welcome Note As the Head of Secondary, I am proud in being involved in leading such a wonderful school, a school which has achieved so many things

-This is an important time for our Year 9 students, especially as we move into selecting GCSE subjects for next year.
+Year 9 is an important transition year for our students, as it is here they begin their GCSE options process and preparation for Key Stage 4.
 As much as possible, we aim to design a programme of study for our students based upon their own preferences rather than limit them with predetermined option blocks.

 Students will have a wealth of information to hand that will allow them to make an appropriate decision; this will include previous attainment, conversations with teachers as well as careers talks and the information provided here.
 We are here to support students make informed decisions and aim to work with you.
 Please do not hesitate to get in touch with any questions you have for the KS4 Team.